blueocean92/deep_constrained_clustering/readme.md

 python run_DCC_instance.py --data $DATA
 ```

-For the `--data` flag which specifies the data set being used.
-The options are "MNIST", "Fashion" and "Reuters".

 ###### Option 3: Run Demo Triplets Constraints Script

 To run the triplets constrained clustering, do: